MarySed/chakra-bookshelf/README.md

   - [ ] GITHUB_SECRET
   - [ ] NEXTAUTH_URL

-This file has no migrations due to compatibility issues between Prisma and Heroku Postgres databases.
+This repo has no migrations due to compatibility issues between Prisma and Heroku Postgres databases.
 If you develop this with a local postgres db, you can create migrations lol.

 To fill in the `GITHUB` env variables, you'll need to create an OAuth application on Github.
 You can do that quite easily through the developer settings in your Github account.